adamb924/eusebian-canons/README.md

 *(Substantial updates on December 4, 2005, including revisions to the data and alignment with the SBLGNT text.)*

+**NB: If you just want to look at the canons, you can view them in your browser at [https://eusebian-canons.adambaker.org/](https://eusebian-canons.adambaker.org/).
+If you're interested in the data, then this is the page for you.**

 This is an electronic version ([SQLite](https://www.sqlite.org/), JSON) of the [Eusebian canons](https://en.wikipedia.org/wiki/Eusebian_Canons).
 The ‘original’ data is in the `data` folder in plaintext format.
 The files in the `json` and `sql` folders are generated with `import.sql`, e.g.,